SFDO-Community-Sprints/Welcome/README.md

 Jace has gone ahead and created Project Repo's where they didn't already exist, and taken care of Steps 1 and 2 below.
 So unless you have gone rogue and your project doesn't already exist please do not take action for Steps 1 and 2 below. :)
 For those Project Teams where the Repo already exists, please focus on Step 3 and keep your README file updated during the Virtual Sprint.
 Thank you!

+One last reminder: In order to participate in a Salesforce.org Open Source Community Sprint you will need access to the Power of US Hub.
+If you don't have access [please click here](https://github.com/SFDO-Community-Sprints/Welcome/wiki/Request-Access-to-the-Power-of-US-Hub).

 # Welcome Github Scribes!

 What is a Github Scribe?
 A Github Scribe is a single member of a project team who will be responsible for creating your projects Github repository during the Sprint.
 The Scribe will also be responsible for keeping the project repository up-to-date for the duration of the Sprint.
 We will jump into the selection of Scribes before Lunch on Day 1 of the Sprint so for now there is no action you need to take.